marcelohz/FileScanner/README.md

 # FileScanner
-Simple tool to search files, useless, but I was learning WinAPI.
+Simple tool to search files.
+Useless, but I wanted to learn WinAPI with pure C.